 Ouriginal Metrics currently works for submissions in English, Swedish, German, Spanish, French, Portuguese, Dutch, Italian and Norwegian.

 While Ouriginal accepts a wide range of file formats, the ultimate decision on acceptable formats rests with the administrator/institutional user at the school or university.
 They decide which formats they would like to accept.

 Currently, the system can accept the following formats: .doc, .docx, .xls, .xlsx, .sxw, .ppt, .pptx, .pdf, .pdf 2.0, .txt, .rtf, .html, .htm, .wps, .odt, .odp, .ods, .tif, .tiff, .ps, .hwp, .pages (4), and .zip (zip-files are only supported when submitting over email and certain integrations).

 Documents in any other format will be rejected by the system.
 Instead of a confirmation e-mail, the submitter will receive an error message.
 Please note that documents submitted to Ouriginal may not contain any protection or encryption.

-Our system accepts PDF files in general, however, some may come from illegitimate online word to PDF file converters and those are rejected by the system.
-We also cannot accept images converted to PDF file format.
+Our system accepts pdfs in general, however, some come from illegitimate online word to pdf converters and those are rejected by the system.
+We also cannot accept images converted to pdf format.